 - The address on the application does not match: (a) the address provided by the customer or (b) the address on the identification card

 - Any other reason that your firm deems necessary

 CDD: AML KYC Process Flow

-During CDD the customer is also screened against PEP lists and OFAC's sanctions lists.
-Click here to search OFAC's consolidated (SDN & Non-SDN) database: https://sanctionssearch.ofac.treas.gov/
+During CDD the customer is also screened against PEP (politically exposed person) lists and Office of Foreign Assets Control’s (OFAC) sanctions lists.
+Click here to search OFAC’s consolidated (SDN & Non-SDN) database: https://sanctionssearch.ofac.treas.gov/

 Or click below to search individual OFAC databases

-Based on various factors (type of business, source of income, source of weath, expected cash transactions, location of resident, location of business, and other ratings criteria), the customer can be classified as a low risk, moderate rate, or high risk customer.
+Based on various factors (type of business, source of income/wealth, expected cash transactions, location of resident, location of the business, and other rating criteria), the customer can be classified as a low risk, moderate risk, or high risk.

 * Risk Assessment Score Legend

 EDD Process (Enhanced Due Diligence)